zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/setup-workshop-environment/setup-workshop-environment.md

          ![](./images/dynamic-group-created.png " ")

-## Task 9: Create Object Storage and Data Catalog Resources Types Access Policies
+## Task 6: Create Access Policy for Dynamic Group
-After you have created a dynamic group, you need to create policies to permit the dynamic group to access Oracle Cloud Infrastructure services.
-In this task, you create a policy to allow Data Catalog in your `training-dcat-compartment` to access any object in your **Oracle Object Storage**, in any bucket.
-At a minimum, you must have `READ` permissions to all the individual resource types such as `objectstorage-namespaces`, `buckets`, and `objects`, or to the Object Storage aggregate resource type `object-family`.
+After you have created a dynamic group, you need to create a policy to permit the dynamic group to access Oracle Cloud Infrastructure services.
+In this task, you create a policy to allow Data Catalog in your `training-dcat-compartment` to manage the aggregate resource-type **`data-catalog-family`** as follows:

-Create an access policy to grant ``manage`` permission to the aggregate resource-types: ``object-family`` and **`data-catalog-family`** as follows:

 1. Open the **Navigation** menu and click **Identity & Security**.
 Under **Identity**, select **Policies**.